EXPLAINER: Who's been charged in the deadly Capitol siege? | The China Post, Taiwan

 EXPLAINER: Who's been charged in the deadly Capitol siege?

-Prosecutors have brought dozens of cases after the deadly attack at the U.S. Capitol and more charges are expected in the coming days as investigators identify more members of the pro-Trump mob.
+Prosecutors have brought dozens of cases after the deadly attack at the U.S. Capitol, and they promise more charges are to come as investigators work to identify members of the pro-Trump mob.

-Investigators are collecting tips from the public, interviewing witnesses and going through photos, videos and social media accounts to collect evidence against the attackers who overran the Capitol to stop the certification of Democrat Joe Biden as the next president.
-And those who’ve been charged so far could lead investigators to others who joined in the violent siege on Capitol Hill.
+Investigators are combing through thousands of tips, photos, videos and social media accounts to collect evidence against the attackers who overran the Capitol to stop the certification of Democrat Joe Biden as the next president.

+Officials predict hundreds of criminal cases will ultimately be filed and said they are considering sedition charges against some of the rioters.

 Some questions and answers about the investigation into the Capitol breach: